Back above normal, showers increase overnight; Cooler but sunny stretch coming

 The daily average is impressive - at nearly 6-degrees per day above normal, so what is driving the mild winter?

-Despite the cold entering the weekend the rebound was impressive.
+The cold entering the weekend was impressive, the coldest of the year the rebound was equally impressive.
 A new shot of cold air will descend on central Indiana by mid-week but will not pack as bitter of a cold punch.
 A large Canadian high pressure will deliver a string of quiet, sunny and seasonally chilly days starting Wednesday and lasting into the start of the weekend.